Nickgrayy/Nickgrayy/README.md

-- Hi, I'm Nick.
-- I have my BS in physics and am interested in data analysis and software development for specialized materials engineering instruments.
-- I am currently tackling passion projects using Python and SQLite.
+Hi, I'm Nick.
+I have my BS in physics and am interested in data analysis and software development for specialized applied physics instrumentation.
+I am currently working on passion projects using Python and SQL.